Ernst Udet: Artillery ranging

 Udet at first flew in Feld Flieger-Abteilung 206 (FFA 206)—an observation unit—as an Unteroffizier (non-commissioned) pilot with observer Leutnant Bruno Justinius.
 He and his observer won the Iron Cross (2nd class for Udet and 1st class for his lieutenant) for nursing their damaged Aviatik B.I two-seater back to German lines after a shackle on a wing-cable snapped.
-Justinius had climbed out to hold the wing and balance it rather than landing behind the enemy lines and being captured.
-After the structural failure of the Aviatik that caused Udet and Justinius to go down, and a similar incident in which Leutnant Winter and Vizefeldwebel Preiss lost their lives, the Aviatik B was retired from active service.
+Justinius had climbed out to hold the wing and balance it, rather than land behind the enemy lines and be captured.
+After this structural failure, and a similar incident in which Leutnant Winter and Vizefeldwebel Preiss lost their lives, the Aviatik B was retired from active service.

 Later, Udet was court-martialed for losing an aircraft in an incident the flying corps considered a result of bad judgement.
 Overloaded with fuel and bombs, the aircraft stalled after a sharp bank and plunged to the ground.
 Miraculously, both Udet and Justinius survived with only minor injuries.
 Udet was placed under arrest in the guardhouse for seven days.
-On his way out of the guardhouse, he was asked to fly Leutnant Hartmann to observe a bombing raid on Belfort.
+On his way out of the guardhouse, he was asked to fly Lieutenant Hartmann to observe a bombing raid on Belfort.
 A bomb thrown by hand by the leutnant became stuck in the landing gear, but Udet performed aerobatics and managed to shake it loose.
 As soon as the Air Staff Officer heard about Udet's performance during the incident, he ordered Udet transferred to the fighter command.